Setting Up Account Linking via Mastercard Data Connect

 8. The external bank authenticates the user.

-10. You call the Load External Account Links endpoint.
+10. You call the Load External Account Links endpoint, which causes Galileo to initiate the account link.

-12. Galileo sends your system an HTTP response reflecting a pending status.
+11. As part of the Load External Account Links endpoint response, Galileo sends your system an HTTP response to communicate a pending status.

-13. Galileo requests account owner and ACH details from the link provider.
+12. In the background, Galileo begins verifying the account by requesting account owner and ACH details from the link provider.

-15. Galileo performs internal verification to confirm the user's identity.
+14. Galileo performs internal verification against its customer records to confirm the user's identity.

-16. Galileo sends the EAST: external_account_status_change message with the status (ACTIVE or FAILED).
+15. Galileo conveys the result of the verification by sending the EAST: external_account_status_change message with the status (ACTIVE or FAILED).

-17. The account holder sees a confirmation of a successful link or failure.
+16. The account holder sees a confirmation of a successful link or failure on your app.

 Events API

 During the external account link process, Galileo sends the EAST: external_account_status_change event any time the status of the external account link changes.
-This event is first triggered when Galileo generates a token and sends it to you in the endpoint response.
+This event is first triggered when Galileo generates a token and sends it to you in the Load External Account Links response.
 Subsequent status changes also trigger this event message.

 • PENDING — The link to the external account is being established.